yiqiaowang-arch/EBD-Toolkit/docs/spatial_analysis.md

 # 3 Design Intervention
 ## 3.1 Compute the performance of the base layout
 With your base design established, you will now use the EBD Toolkit to compute performance measures.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/95ZyYRJHaEk?si=fv9FFzvOabWfKh44" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+Please follow [this tutorial](https://www.youtube.com/embed/95ZyYRJHaEk?si=fv9FFzvOabWfKh44) to do so.

 Using the toolkit, it will be the goal to accommodate all of the following functions in the layout:
 - **Patient Room**: A room or place where one or multiple patients are treated